Bowel cancer is found in the large bowel of the human body and depending on where it is exactly located, it could either be colon or rectal cancer.

 Chemotherapy uses anti-cancer drugs to kill or shrink the cancer causing cells and to prevent the spread of cancer to other areas of the body.
 Chemotherapy can be given before, or after the surgery to shrink the tumor and to prevent the cancer from returning respectively.
 It is also given in combination with radiotherapy or as palliative care for late stage cancer.
 The specific chemotherapy drug or combination of drugs will be prescribed based on your individual case.

 Radiation therapy works by aiming high energy waves at the cancerous cells.
 This treatment, as chemotherapy, can be given before and/or after surgery and is also used for shrinking the tumor when surgery is not an option.
+It is only offered for rectal cancer.

 Developments in the field of pharmacology have lead to the development of drugs that target only specific proteins or related elements in the body, in order to kill the cancer cells or prevent them from spreading/returning without harming surrounding cells.
 Such drugs are often given in combination with chemotherapy drugs, but may also be prescribed alone.
-In bowel cancer, drugs target the epidermal growth factors receptors found on the cancer cells, when these receptors are targeted, the oncogenesis i.e., the transformation of healthy cells into cancer cells is inhibited.
+In bowel cancer, drugs target the epidermal growth factor receptors found on the cancer cells, when these receptors are targeted, the oncogenesis i.e., the transformation of healthy cells into cancer cells is inhibited.
 Thereby, shrinking the tumor size and also preventing it from spreading.

 Please bear in mind, that your medical history, your environment which includes family and friends, your lifestyle habits, genetics, the type and intensity of cancer you have, all play a role in deciding the course of your treatment.
 Many times a combination of treatments is recommended, and this may change through the duration of your illness.
 This is done so the doctor can ensure that you are getting the best possible treatment for your individual case.